Max Woosnam

-Maxwell "Max" Woosnam (6 September 1892 – 14 July 1965) was a British sportsman who is sometimes referred to as the 'Greatest British sportsman' in recognition of his achievements.
+Maxwell Woosnam (6 September 1892 – 14 July 1965) was a British sportsman who is sometimes referred to as the 'Greatest British sportsman' in recognition of his achievements.

 Among his achievements were winning an Olympic gold and silver in tennis at the 1920 Summer Olympics, winning the doubles at Wimbledon, compiling a 147 break in snooker, making a century at Lord's Cricket Ground, captaining the British Davis Cup team, captaining Manchester City F.C. finishing ultimately runners-up for the Football League Championship in 1920–21, and captaining the England national football team.

 Background

-Max Woosnam was born at Liverpool, the son of Maxwell Woosnam, a clergyman who served as canon of Chester and Archdeacon of Macclesfield, and his wife Mary Seeley, daughter of Hilton Philipson.
+Max Woosnam was born in Liverpool, the son of Maxwell Woosnam, a clergyman who served as canon of Chester and Archdeacon of Macclesfield, and his wife Mary Seeley, daughter of Hilton Philipson.
 The Woosnam family were landed gentry, of Cefnllysgwynne, Brecknockshire, Wales, originally of Montgomeryshire.
 Woosnam spent most of his childhood in Aberhafesp, Mid Wales.

 He attended Winchester College, where he captained the golf and cricket teams, and also represented the school at football and squash.
 As a schoolboy, he made scores of 144 and 33 not out for a Public Schools XI while playing against the Marylebone Cricket Club (MCC) at Lord's.

-In 1911, Woosnam went up to Cambridge University.
-A member of Trinity College, he represented the university at football, cricket, lawn tennis, real tennis and golf (being a scratch golfer), becoming a quadruple Blue.
+In 1911, Woosnam went up to Trinity College, Cambridge, representing Cambridge University at football, cricket, lawn tennis, real tennis and golf (being a scratch golfer), becoming a quadruple Blue.

-After Cambridge, Woosnam played amateur football for the then highly successful teams Corinthians and Chelsea.

 In the First World War, he fought alongside Siegfried Sassoon on the western front and in the Gallipoli Campaign.
 Woosnam took part in a number of wartime sporting events, including football matches between a team of enlisted Corinthians players and Aldershot Command, and a Military vs Queen's Club tennis match.

 Corinthian FC

 Straight from his University years, Max was chosen to travel on the Corinthians tour of Brazil in the summer of 1913.
 Managing the tour's first goal, against Rio de Janeiro, he also scored against Paulistano and made quite a name for himself.
 In 1914, he again set sail with the Corinthians for Brazil...however this tour was cancelled when still at sea, the side discovered War had been declared at home.
 At once, the Corinthians decided, true to their ethos that there was more to life than just sport, to return and join the army.
 After a quick stop in Rio, allowing the players a brief walk around the town, they set sail for home.
-Dodging German U-Boats and torpedo fire, they eventually made it back to England.
+Dodging German U-boats and torpedo fire, they eventually made it back to England.
 For Max, it would be his last adventure abroad with Corinthian FC.
+He remained with Corinthian for five years, as well as making a handful of appearances for Chelsea.